AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Privacy Management in Campaign Standard page has been updated, including clarification on how to manage Privacy requests through the Privacy Core Service integration.
 [Read more](https://helpx.adobe.com/campaign/kb/acs-privacy.html#ManagingPrivacyRequests)

-## Documentation updates - July 2020 {#doc-updates-july-2020}

-New AI-powered emails capabilities: send time optimization and profile scoring [Read more](../../sending/using/predictive.md)
+New AI-powered emails capabilities: send time optimization and profile scoring.
+[Read more](../../sending/using/predictive.md)

 ## Documentation updates - June 2020 {#doc-updates-june-2020}